 All training session passes are valid for 3 months from the date of purchase, non-refundable and non-transferable between trainers.
 Please see our Personal Training Terms and Conditions.

 Youth Fitness Center Usage Policy

-Children 12-15 years old may be approved to use the Fitness Center if the child and parent meet with a personal trainer for a fitness orientation and purchase a minimum one-month membership.
+Fitness Center participants must be 16 years old for admittance without a parent.
+Children 12-15 years old may be approved to use the Fitness Center if the child and parent meet with a personal trainer for a fitness orientation, a parent is present while the youth uses the Fitness Center, and a minimum one-month membership is purchased for the youth.
 Orientation fee is $20.

 If you are interested in working with a personal trainer, please contact one of the student personal trainers listed below.

 Michigan Tech Recreation has an integral partnership with the Michigan Tech Kinesiology and Integrative Physiology Department.
 Students majoring in Exercise Science and Sports and Fitness Management have the opportunity to be referred by professors to work as student trainers in the SDC Fitness Center and put their education into practice.
 These students have successfully completed a solid foundation of courses such as Kinesiology, Exercise Assessment and Prescription and/or Personal Training which prepare them to work as a student personal or group trainer at the SDC.